wandering-inndex/seed-data/README.md

 > - https://store.wanderinginn.com
 > - https://patreon.com/pirateaba

-This repository contains the seed data used to power the index.
+This repository contains the seed data used to power the [inndex](https://inndex.omg.lol).
 Contributions are very much welcome!
 Just remember to **only include the data for public chapters**, and most importantly, "**No Killing Goblins!**".

 ## Requirements